robjwood/dfet/README.md

 ## Technology

 + I started writing this using 11ty initially as I felt that the site could benefit from the bulk of it being served as a mostly static site.
 In the end I changed my mind and went with a Vue SPA to support the requirement to show examples of Vue 3.
 + It's possible to use Vue 3 as a standalone script in 11ty but it needs a specific plugin in order to work.
-In the real world if the site didn't have a heavy need for interaction that needed to manage state I would build it in 11ty without any Vue component.
-In 11ty you can get a similar experience to Vue's components using Nunjuck macros or 11ty's WebC components.
+In the real world if the site didn't have a heavy need for interaction that needed to manage state I would build it in 11ty without any Vue components.
+In 11ty you can get a similar experience to Vue's components using Nunjuck macros or 11ty's WebC components (or use the Nuxt to get server-side rendering).

 ## Structure